mlswg/mls-protocol/draft-ietf-mls-protocol.md

 relevant ciphersuite: the group ciphersuite for a credential in a leaf node of a ratchet tree or the KeyPackage ciphersuite for a credential in a KeyPackage object.
-For ciphersuites using Ed25519 or Ed448 signature schemes, the public key is in the format specified {{?RFC8032}}.
+For ciphersuites using Ed25519 or Ed448 signature schemes, the public key is in the format specified in {{?RFC8032}}.
 For ciphersuites using ECDSA with the NIST curves P-256 or P-521, the public key is the output of the uncompressed Elliptic-Curve-Point-to-Octet-String conversion according to {{SECG}}.